Defined Benefit or Defined Contribution

 When you have considered the above basic information and how it affects you and your plans for the future, you can decide whether you wish to ask us to provide an analysis of your scheme and how it will compare when transferred to a personal arrangement.

 We would then carry out an analysis of the scheme to produce an Appropriate Pension Transfer Analysis report.
-This provides an estimate of how much pension the transfer value might provide in the future given information provided by the scheme and compare this to how a personal pension might have to perform to match the benefits in the scheme.
+This provides an estimate of how much pension the transfer value might provide in the future given information provided by the scheme.
+We then compare this to how a personal pension might have to perform to match the benefits in the scheme.

 Finally, after finding out about how you want your pension to look, how much Tax Free Cash you might need and what income you would need in retirement, we would carry out a Cash Flow Analysis which will give us an idea of how the pension would last if you were to transfer the scheme benefits to a personal pension.